Export to other environments

 Last updated

-Redivis projects contain powerful tools to reshape and analyze data but if you prefer to export data into a different workflow you can easily do so.
+Redivis workflows contain powerful tools to reshape and analyze data but if you prefer to export data into a different workflow you can easily do so.
 Redivis systems use open source tools and common formats to make the transition as easy as possible.

 Some datasets on Redivis have export restrictions which prohibit or limit removing data from the system.